30 Health Mistakes You Don't Know You Are Making

 The Rx: Don't smoke, don't vape.
 For tips on how to quit, visit the American Lung Association website.

 You Only Wash Your Hands When You Think They're Dirty

 Many of us wash our hands only when we think they're dirty, which is a huge mistake, according to Martinello.
 "Our hands pick up germs throughout the day, and some of those germs can make us sick," he says.

-The Remedy Rx: Always wash your hands before you eat and after using the bathroom.
+The Rx: Always wash your hands before you eat and after using the bathroom.
 "Soap and water are great to remove dirt from our hands," says Martinello.
 "Waterless hand sanitizer is highly active against most germs and is especially helpful when our hands are not visibly dirty or we're not near a sink."

 You Don't Know Stroke Symptoms